-ASIC have always been clear that they distinguish between AFSL breaches that are discovered by ASIC, and those that are self-reported to the regulator by the Licensee.
-ASIC take a far more conciliatory approach to the latter and it is always best practice to investigate any suspected licence breaches and report these promptly to ASIC.
+ASIC has always been clear that they distinguish between AFSL breaches that are discovered by ASIC and those that are self-reported to the regulator by the Licensee.
+ASIC takes a far more conciliatory approach to the latter and it is always best practice to investigate any suspected licence breaches and report these promptly to ASIC.
 We don’t anticipate ASIC’s approach being any different in the Client Money arena and would caution Licensees against taking a relaxed approach to any breach of reporting or reconciliation requirements.

 If the licensee becomes aware of a failure to comply with the Client Money requirements the Licensee must, within 5 business days, submit a written report to ASIC detailing the breach.
 These circumstances include: